Sonar-Demos/cpp-demo/README.md

 ### 🪛 Quick Fix

-Particular rules also support quick fixes in the IDE.
-Using these, you can instantly refactor the problematic code into compliant code.
+Some rules also support quick fixes in the IDE.
+Quick fixes help you refactor the problematic code into compliant code.

+For example, take a code smell in serverMain.h on line 490.

 In VSCode, a quick fix will appear as the first item in the 'Quick Fix' menu.

-serverMain.h:490

 ![VSCode-quickfix-prompt.png](img/SL/VSCode-quickfix-prompt.png)

 In CLion, a quick fix will appear when hovering over an issue that has a quick fix available.

-serverMain.h:490

 ![CLion-quickfix-prompt.png](img/SL/CLion-quickfix-prompt.png)

-Applying the quick fix in both cases, we get the following:
+Applying the quick fix in both cases, we result in the code change:

 ![CLion-quickfix-result.png](img/SL/CLion-quickfix-result.png)